aimclub/OSA/examples/FEDOT/README.md

 ## Overview

 <overview>
-FEDOT is an automated machine learning framework that simplifies the process of building, training, and deploying machine learning models.
-It offers a flexible and efficient solution for data scientists and developers to streamline their machine learning workflows, supporting various tasks and applications.
-FEDOT's modular design enables users to easily integrate new algorithms and models.
+FEDOT is a machine learning framework that simplifies the development of AI pipelines.
+It offers a modular and extensible architecture, enabling users to build, optimize, and deploy models efficiently.
+FEDOT targets data scientists and machine learning engineers, providing a flexible solution for various applications, from data preprocessing to complex AI tasks.
 </overview>

 ---